aamir09/DS2Project/README.md

 2) <a href="https://github.com/aamir09/DS2Project/blob/main/README.md#repository-navigation-map">Repository Navigation Map</a>

  <h1 id=“description”>Project Overview</h1>

+In this project, we delve into Indian housing data, looking at the 2011 Indian Housing Census Data as well as house data from Indias metropolite cities.
+The exploratory data analysis section of the project answers several questions regarding houses in India for the year 2011 and presents some interesting statistics.
+Predictive modelling of housing prices in Indias metro cities, including Delhi, Mumbai, Bangalore, Chennai, Kolkata, and Hyderabad, is covered in the second section, which is modelling.
+To compare and pick which model is most suited to our situation, we train linear models, tree-based models, distance-based models, and neural network-based models.
+We then explain the best model using several approaches.

 ## Part A - Comprehensive Analysis of India Housing Census Data 2011